 YUTIQ has achieved encouraging safety results through the last follow-up visit at month 24 in its first Phase 3 trials and at month 12 in its second Phase 3 trial.
 However, there is no assurance that encouraging safety results will continue in these trials.
-There is also no assurance that the overall long-term risk-benefit profile for YUTIQ will be favorable or that it will be determined to be safe over the long-term for the treatment of NIPU in light of potential side effects from FA.
+There is also no assurance that the overall long-term risk-benefit profile for YUTIQ will be favorable or that it will be determined to be safe over the long-term for the treatment of non-infectious uveitis affecting the posterior segment of the eye in light of potential side effects from FA.
 These side effects may adversely affect sales of YUTIQ.
 In addition, because the micro-insert for ILUVIEN and YUTIQ are substantially the same, any safety issues that arise with respect to the ILUVIEN micro-insert could raise concerns about the YUTIQ micro-insert, which could cause us to suspend marketing of YUTIQ or subject us to substantial liability, which would adversely affect our financial condition and business.